infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Infinit user utility:

 Modes:
   --create                     Create a user
   --export                     Export a user so that it may be imported
                                elsewhere
   --fetch                      Fetch a user from the Hub --import                     Import a user
   --pull                       Remove a user from the Hub --delete                     Delete a user locally --push                       Push a user to the Hub --signup                     Create and push a user to the Hub --login                      Log the user to the Hub --list                       List users

 Miscellaneous:
-  -h [ --help ]                  display the help
+  -h [ --help ]                Display the help
-  -s [ --script ]                silence all extraneous human friendly messages -f [ --compatability-version ] arg  force used version -v [ --version ]               display version
+  -s [ --script ]              Silence all extraneous human friendly messages --compatibility-version arg  Force compatibility version -v [ --version ]             Display version
-  -a [ --as ] arg                user to run commands as (default: system user)
+  -a [ --as ] arg              User to run commands as (default: system user)
 ```

 While the help when invoking the `--create` shows the options associated with creating a user: